annamayevska/ServerBot/grbl-service/README.md

 # grbl-service for BierdeckelBot

 This service is part of the **ServerBot** project and provides endpoints to control the CNC machine through its GRBL controller.
-It builds upon the solid foundation of the **BierdeckelBot** project, so please refer to it for more detials and original setup.
+It builds upon the solid foundation of the **BierdeckelBot** project, so please refer to it for more details and original setup.

 ### Table of Contents